2013–14 APOEL FC season: Final

 On 21 May 2014, APOEL won their 20th Cypriot Cup following a comfortable 2–0 win over Ermis Aradippou at GSP Stadium.
 The club had not won the trophy since the 2007–08 season but the first half goals from Tomás De Vincenti and Cillian Sheridan ensured that the cup would be going back to APOEL after a six-year absence.

-It did not take long for Giorgos Donis’ side to get the breakthrough.
+It did not take long for Georgios Donis’ side to get the breakthrough.
 After some patient build-up play from APOEL, Tomás De Vincenti was played through and the Argentine showed great composure to give his side the lead after just six minutes.
 APOEL continued to dominate the game and on 28 minutes they doubled their lead.
 Tomás De Vincenti was involved again, laying the ball off to Tiago Gomes who shook off pressure from Ermis defence before playing the ball across goal with Cillian Sheridan on hand for an easy finish to give APOEL a significant lead.
 Ermis put up a good fight but were ultimately outplayed by a team with far more experience in the big matches.